You might think cross-training is only for the elite athlete as a way to further enhance her sport of choice.

-We’ve been at this thing called ‘life’ and all its’ adventures for quite some time now.
-Even if we haven’t sustained an actual injury in our physical activity; we are nursing injuries, so to speak.
+We’ve been at this thing called ‘life’ and all its adventures for quite some time now.
+Even if we haven’t sustained an actual injury in our physical activity; we are nursing injuries.
 Arthritis, loss of muscle mass, lethargic metabolism – these can all be considered ‘injuries of the ageless’.
 Cross-training, in our 50s, is a great way to further enhance our ‘sport’ of choice; even if that ‘sport’ is a healthier, longer, more productive life.
 Or, just getting to sit down on the ground to play with a puppy and/or a grandkid and then STAND BACK UP.

 If we’ve been exercising since the 80s, now in midlife, we can attest to that being a LOT of exercise.
 From the days of Jane Fonda’s high-impact aerobics to body building; running; pilates; jump roping; martial arts; Body Pump; biking; swimming; TRX; Orange Theory; yoga; Barre; Cross-Fit; and Peloton (these are just the ones I’ve tried, so I’m sure I’m missing a bunch); we’ve lived through a gajillion exercise phenomenons across many years.